What does “unary operator expected” mean in Bash?

 + [[ '' == '' ]]

-And for this reason we don’t see the unary operator expected error.
+For this reason, we don’t see the unary operator expected error.

 Conclusion